scipp/scipp/README.md

 mkdir -p build
 mkdir -p install
 cd build
-cmake -DPYTHON_EXECUTABLE=/usr/bin/python3 -DCMAKE_INSTALL_PREFIX=../install ..
+cmake -DPYTHON_EXECUTABLE=/usr/bin/python3.5 -DCMAKE_INSTALL_PREFIX=../install ..
 make -j4 all-tests install
 ```
 Note that the `all` and `install` targets do NOT include the tests.
-Those must be build separately via `all-tests`.
+Those must be built separately via `all-tests`.
+You should use Python 3.5 or greater

 To use the `scipp` Python module: